solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 In diesem Sinne hat z.
 B. Forbes das Wort gebraucht, als er jene

-*) Siehe Proceedings of the Royal Society, Mai a „On the Viscosity ‚ana Elasticity of Metals“ (W. Thomson).
+*) Siehe Proceedings of the Royal Society, Mai a "On the Viscosity ‚ana Elasticity of Metals" (W. Thomson).
 A

 19*